material-components/material-components-web/packages/mdc-typography/README.md

 #### Overriding Styles

-All styles can be overridden using CSS custom properties or Sass global variables.
+All styles can be overridden using CSS custom properties or Sass module/global variables.

-When using Sass global variables, they must be defined _before_ the component is imported by setting a global variable named `$mdc-typography-styles-{style}`.
-The variable should be assigned a map that contains all the properties you want to override for a particular style.
+When using Sass **module** variables, the module must be configured _before_ any other `@use` statements with a variable named `$styles-{style}`.
+The variable should be assigned to a map that contains all the properties you want to override for a particular style.

+When using Sass **global** variables, they must be defined _before_ the component is imported by setting a global variable named `$mdc-typography-styles-{style}`.

 **Example:** Overriding the button `font-size` and `text-transform` properties.